Police Misconduct

 Anthony Powell

-The firm also represented Anthony Powell, a man who was wrongfully convicted and imprisoned for nearly twelve years.
+We represented Anthony Powell, a man who was wrongfully convicted and imprisoned for nearly twelve years.
 Despite his innocence, Mr. Powell was found guilty of aggravated rape, kidnapping, armed robbery, and assault and battery by means of a dangerous weapon.
 He was finally exonerated by the court on March 28, 2004, after DNA evidence proved indisputably that he could not have perpetrated any of these crimes.
 Mr. Powell alleges that the City of Boston failed to train its police officers properly and that members of the Boston Police Department used unduly suggestive identification procedures, withheld exculpatory evidence, and falsified forensic evidence.
 This case settled for an amount which is confidential.

 Limone v.
 United States

 Howard Friedman was part of a group of plaintiffs’ lawyers that the Boston Globe called a “dream team” in Limone v.
 United States, a case against the federal government based on FBI agents’ participation in framing four innocent men for a 1965 murder.
 The verdict of over $101 million is the largest sum ever awarded in a malicious prosecution case.
 The case was based on formerly secret FBI memos revealing that the government’s key witness in the murder trial—a mob hit man and FBI informant known as Joseph “The Animal” Barboza—had falsely accused the men to protect the real killer, another FBI informant.
 Plaintiffs alleged that FBI agents not only knew that Barboza’s testimony was false but encouraged him to lie and then conspired to cover up the misconduct for decades.
 As a result, two of the wrongly convicted men spent more than thirty years in prison; the other two men died in custody after serving more than fifteen years for a crime they didn’t commit.
-The firm represented the son of one of the men who died in prison, obtaining damages for his loss of parental guidance and companionship.
+We represented the son of one of the men who died in prison, obtaining damages for his loss of parental guidance and companionship.

 In 2000, a young man alleged extended his middle finger as the car he was riding in passed Boston police sergeant Joseph LeMoure.
 The sergeant followed the car, pulled out the passenger and assaulted him.
 When LeMoure learned that the Boston police Internal Affairs Department had located a civilian witness to the assault, he enlisted a patrol officer he supervised, Joseph Politio, to get witnesses to lie by claiming they saw the incident and Sergeant LeMoure did not use excessive force when these people were not there.

 The witnesses lied in the departmental disciplinary hearings.
-After our firm filed suit, Sergeant LeMoure and the witnesses lied under oath at depositions.
+After we filed suit, Sergeant LeMoure and the witnesses lied under oath at depositions.
 Then the FBI began an investigation on the incident and federal criminal charges were brought against LeMoure and Politio.
 In 2004 Sgt.
 LeMoure was convicted of perjury for lying in the deposition and he and officer Politio were convicted of encouraging witnesses to lie at depositions and to the grand jury.
 LeMoure was sentenced to four years in prison; Politio was sentenced to three years in prison.

 If he had not been convicted, Sgt.
 LeMoure would still be a police sergeant.
 The police department ruled he should be demoted and suspended for one year.
 He won a civil service appeal finding termination was too severe a punishment allowing him to return as a sergeant after a nine month long suspension without pay.
+The civil suit for excessive force settled.

 Follow these links to learn more about police perjury and testilying.